bruvzg/gdsdecomp/README.md

 - Translation files
 - Models (`obj`, `dae`, `fbx`, `glb`, etc.)

+In addition, it does not support decompiling any GDNative or GDMono scripts.
+For Mono/CSharp, you can use [Ilspy](https://github.com/icsharpcode/ILSpy) or dotPeek.

 ## Usage

 ### GUI

 - To perform full project recovery from the GUI, select "Recover project..." from the "RE Tools" menu:
 ![Menu screenshot](images/recovery_gui.png)